MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 ## Assess rule impact before deployment

-You can assess how an attack surface reduction rule might impact your network by opening the security recommendation for that rule in [threat and vulnerability management](https://docs.microsoft.com/windows/security/threat-protection/#tvm).
+You can assess how an attack surface reduction rule might affect your network by opening the security recommendation for that rule in [threat and vulnerability management](https://docs.microsoft.com/windows/security/threat-protection/#tvm).

 :::image type="content" source="images/asrrecommendation.png" alt-text="Security reco for attack surface reduction rule":::

-In the recommendation details pane, check the user impact to determine what percentage of your devices can accept a new policy enabling the rule in blocking mode without adverse impact to user productivity.
+In the recommendation details pane, check for user impact to determine what percentage of your devices can accept a new policy enabling the rule in blocking mode without adversely affecting productivity.

 ## Audit mode for evaluation